RCIC-UCI-Public/website-rcic/docs/source/software/modules.rst

 | 1 - module with only a name without version. *Reserved for a few OS-installed modules*.
 | 2 - module for a specific version of python.
 | 3 - module for a specific version of boost built with a specific compiler.
-| 4 - two modules for hdf5 version built with Intel and GCC compilers and openmpi.
+| 4 - two modules for HDF5 version built with Intel and GCC compilers and Open MPI.
-| 5 - module for a specific namd version built with gcc compiler and cuda.
+| 5 - module for a specific NAMD version built with gcc compiler and CUDA.

 .. _user installed modules: